Porsche RETAIL GROUP Tax Strategy for the year ended 31st December 2020

 In the event that a disclosure is required, these are made voluntarily or with full co-operation from the business.

 Ultimate responsibility for the tax affairs of each company sits with the Board of Directors.
-The Board has assigned the Financial Controller of Porsche Retail Group with overall responsibility for its ongoing tax affairs.
-The financial controller is the nominated Senior Accounting Officer for Tax Purposes.
+The Board has assigned the Head of Finance with overall responsibility for its ongoing tax affairs.
+The Head of finance is the nominated Senior Accounting Officer for Tax Purposes.

-The company works closely with external advisors to ensure tax risk is adequately managed and that the company remains up to date with the latest tax changes that may affect the business.
+The company closely with external advisors to ensure tax risk is adequately managed and that the company remain up to date with the latest tax changes that may affect the business.

 The primary tax objective of the company is to pay the correct amount of tax at the point at which it is properly due.
 The company will utilise exemptions and reliefs that are legitimately available and in accordance with the wording and spirit of the law.